 WBCN and The American Revolution

-Inclusion StatementThe film follows a compelling cast of characters whose lives intersect via the radio station and music, anti-war activism, civil rights struggles and the women’s and LGBTQ liberation movements, resulting in the transformation of the roles and rights of women, gays and lesbians and African Americans.
+Inclusion StatementThe film's compelling story features activists who intersect via the radio station and music, anti-war activism, and the civil rights, women’s and LGBTQ liberation movements, as they struggle to end a war and transform the roles and rights of women, gays and lesbians and African-Americans.

 About The Project